The Resident Evil Movies You Need to See Before the Netflix Series

 Set after Resident Evil 4, but before Netflix’s Resident Evil: Into the Darkness series, it takes place in a world where the T-virus exists but has not yet become a global threat.

-A terrorist organization threatens to release the T-virus in the US if the government does not reveal who created it by midnight.
+A terrorist organization threatens to release the T-virus in the US if the government doesn’t reveal who created it by midnight.
 It’s up to Claire Redfield (Alyson Court) to unravel these threats before America is wiped out.

 The film can be rented, or purchased, through digital platforms.